dgp1130/blog/src/www/posts/ctor.md

 The idea of "extending an unknown implementation" is basically the definition of a [mixin](https://en.wikipedia.org/wiki/Mixin).
 Languages vary widely in their support of a mixin mechanism, and those that do often have their own problems with constructors.
-Take a TypeScript example, which often implements mixins as a function which converts a class definition into an anonymous class with the mixin behavior included.
+Take a TypeScript example, where mixins are often implemented as a function which converts a class definition into an anonymous class with the mixin behavior included.

 ```typescript